tacofoundation/mrio/docs/en/specification/multidimensional-geotiff-specification.md

 ### Writing Data

-To simplify the explanation of how the I/O works, we will reference the Python API of [mrio](https://github.com/tacofoundation/mrio).
+To simplify the explanation of how the I/O works, we will reference the current Python API of [mrio](https://github.com/tacofoundation/mrio).
 When writing a mGeoTIFF file, users must define the `MD_METADATA` tag as a dictionary.
 This dictionary is validated using Python dataclass fields ([validation details](https://github.com/tacofoundation/mrio-python/blob/main/mrio/fields.py)) and then converted to a JSON string.
 Refer to the mrio [Python examples](https://https://tacofoundation.github.io/mrio/en/python/examples.html) for guidance on writing an mGeoTIFF file.

 <figure style="display: flex; flex-direction: column; align-items: center">
   <img src="../../public/write_mode.gif" alt="Band GIF" style="width: 70%">